sheryjebu/introduction-to-oop/Java/activity_2.md

 You can use pen and paper or any digital drawing tool you prefer.

 Attributes:
-- Name, Color
+- name, color

 Methods:
-- Speak, Fly
+- speak, fly

 ---